BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - User ID comes from session.
 - Item ID comes from verified database item.
 - Status always starts as pending.

+Ziad Marzouk's responsibility:

+- Maintain the correct session-based user flow.

+Hassan's responsibility:

+- Use trusted server-side values for the database insert.

 Why not accept user ID from POST: